-This details the impact that our pupil premium activity had on pupils in the 2022/23 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023/24 academic year.

 By offering counselling, Nurture UK and Thrive support a number of our families reported an improvement in their mental health and children's attendance at school.
-2 children with significant anxiety-based school absence who were on part time timetables now have attendance at national levels.
+The introduction of Anxiety Breakfast Club has seen around 25 children, including a large number of PP children (79%), offered a free place.
+Data is showing 73% improvement for these children.